Booking a Cruise Online

 Can I book my cruise online?

 CruiseCheap.com gives you the ability to book your cruise online if you would like.
-Most cruise lines including Carnival, Royal Caribbean, Celebrity, NCL, Princess and Holland America all offer online pricing and booking capability; but there some exceptions when you can only book your cruise by speaking with a live person.
+Most cruise lines including Carnival, Royal Caribbean, Celebrity, NCL, Princess and Holland America all offer online pricing and booking capability; but there some exceptions where you can only book your cruise by speaking with a live person.

 - Any cruise vacation that includes a land component cannot be booked online.
 If you're interested in an Alaska or European Cruisetour or a Disney 7-night cruise and land package, you must speak to a live person for rates and availability.
 These products are too complicated to book online.